raviqqe/stak/README.md

 ; Import a base library and the library named `(stak rust)` for Rust integration.
 (import (scheme base) (stak rust))

-; Use the `define-rust` procedure to import native functions written in Rust.
-; The order of the functions should match the ones passed into the `Engine::new()` ; function in Rust.
-(define-rust
-  make-person
-  person-pies
-  person-wasted
-  person-throw-pie)

 ; Make two people with a number of pies they have and their dodge rates.
 (define me (make-person 4 0.2))
 (define friend (make-person 2 0.6))